Dateline: Bogota, Colombia

 Whatever you may be looking for as a seven- or eight-figure entrepreneur, preparing yourself with citizenship options is the way to go.

 When considering what countries to look at for a second passport, you should take into account the travel privileges its passport would give you, as well as the freedom of the country, their financial and tax policies, and then overall whether you would want to live there or not.
-You’ll be looking at not just what countries offer the best passports, but what is the best passport for you and your situation.
+You’ll be looking at not just what countries offer the best foreign passports and which ones allow dual citizenship, but what is the best passport for you and your situation.

-In this article, we’ll talk you through why you need triple citizenship, the ways to get multiple passports, the difference between passport tiers, how to develop your passport portfolio, and some possible passport combinations.
+In this article, we’ll talk you through why you need dual or multiple citizenship, the ways to get multiple passports, the difference between passport tiers, how to develop your passport portfolios, and some possible passport combinations.

 Triple Citizenship as Citizenship Insurance